KokoDoko/FlockBehaviour/README.md

 ![screenshot.png](./docs/images/screenshot.png)

-- Fenton runs after the mouse pointer. he goes slower when he is nearer the mouse.
+- Fenton the dog runs after the mouse pointer.
+He runs slower when he is nearer the mouse.
 - The sheep run away from Fenton.
 Sheep run slower when Fenton is further away.

 [Play the demo](https://kokodoko.github.io/FlockBehaviour/)